aitchiss/animal_shelter/README.md

 - List all the owners and their adopted animals
 ```

+###Contraints

+The finished product was to be completed using only Ruby, Sinatra, PostgreSQL and basic HTML/CSS.
+Some features (e.g. filtered index list based on animal type/status) may have been easier to develop using other tools, but workarounds were found.

 ###My approach

 I started this project by constructing a [Use Case Diagram](documentation/animal_shelter_use_case.jpg), clearly defining the system's users and their requirements.
 This included the uses in the MVP, but also some extensions: